DistractedByData/BioDiversity-Project/README.md

 # National Parks Endangered Species Analysis - Introduction

 This is my second python project on Github.
-I will perform data analysis on the conservation statuses of these species and investigate if there are any patterns or themes to the types of species that become endangered.
+I will perform data analysis on the conservation statuses of 25,000 endagered species found in a dataset from the National Parks Service.

-The analysis aims to interpret data from the National Parks Service regarding endangered species in different parks.
 Throughout this project, I will analyze, clean, and visualize data as well as pose questions and seek to answer them in a meaningful.

 # Data Exploration